emilefrey/django-react-postgres-boilerplate/README.md

 ### Alerts:
 - An alert setter at the context level is also included.
 An example of TriggerAlert is shown in Home.tsx (variants displayed after successful/failed submit).
 See AlertContext.tsx for typings.
+-
+### Modal/Dialog:
+- Similar to the alert setter, a context level modal/dialog is also provided.
+Use OpenDialog (basic example shown in Home.tsx) to open and set the modal title/contents/footer.

 ### Customization:
 - The app name (shown at login & header) is set by the constant APP_NAME in frontend/src/settings.tsx.